 - Redeem miles for hotel, airline and travel purchases

-- Rewards do not expire for the life of the account
+- Credit card rewards do not expire for the life of the account

 However, there are some distinct differences between the two cards.
-There is no annual fee for holding the VentureOne Rewards, and there is an introductory 0 percent APR on purchases for the first 12 months of holding an account.
+There is no annual fee for holding the VentureOne Rewards, and there is an introductory 0% APR on purchases and balance transfers for the first 15 months of holding an account.

-After the introductory year, cardholders pay a variable APR that ranges from 15.49 percent to 25.49 percent.
-Cardholders earn 1.25X bonus miles on all purchases and the opportunity to earn 20,000 bonus miles after $1,000 spent in the first 3 months.
+After the introductory year, cardholders pay a variable APR that ranges from 15.24% – 25.24%.
+Cardholders earn 1.25X bonus miles on all purchases and the opportunity to earn 20,000 bonus miles after $500 spent in the first 3 months.

-The VentureOne Rewards card removes the annual fee and allows for the accumulation of bonus points, helping travelers reach their goals and experience the joys of overseas travels.
+The VentureOne Rewards card removes the annual fee and allows for accumulating bonus points, helping travelers reach their goals and experience the joys of overseas travels.

 - Earn unlimited 1.25X miles